top of page

 Healing in Relationships

-Relationships, good or bad, are beautiful healing gifts.
+Relationships, good or bad, are beautiful healing opportunities.

 Some friends I have known for a few months and some for a few years, yet our bonds are just as pure and beautiful.
 Most people seem to think real friends are the ones we have known forever and have gone through a lot with but I am not sure I agree with that.
 In my experience, true connection comes from authentic, vulnerable and loving interactions which can happen anytime, at any place with anyone.